sanika37/Blog_RestAPI/README.md

 <h1>Blog RESTful API</h1>

 <p>This repository contains a blog application built using a RESTful API.
 The API enables users to create, read, update, and delete blog posts, providing a complete content management experience.
-The project was developed using <strong>Spring Boot using IntelliJ IDEA</strong> and has been tested and documented using Postman.</p>
+The project was developed using <strong>Spring Boot using Maven Workflow within IntelliJ IDEA</strong> and has been tested and documented using Postman.</p>

 <h2>Features</h2>
 <ul>